HowToTech-TV/Text-editor-2.0/README.md

 - A simple tool for opening text or coding files, written in python.

 # Features in Ver.
-2.0
+2.1

 - Run Python Files (Py or Pyw)
 - With font changer support
 - Extensions
 - Open and Save Files
+- Fullscreen
+- Dark Theme Support

 # Contribute